mmcmaster-au/avswitch/README.md

 I've discounted a single split-rail buck converter as it may struggle to maintain regulation with light loads and different loads on each rail.

 ## Capacitor Selection
-A large 470uF aluminium polymer cap will be used as the bulk capacitor on the DC input.
+A large 100uF aluminium polymer cap (KYOCERA AVX RPA0609101M025B, 25V, 30mOhm ESR) will be used as the bulk capacitor on the power switch output.
+The AP22816B power switch requires at least 100uF according to the datasheet.

 I've assumed ceramic SMD capacitors are used at the input and output of the switching regulators based on cost.
 It would be possible to use Film Capacitors for better tolerances, but they cost too much and are physically too large.